pipelight/virshle/README.md

 [libvirt](https://libvirt.org/).
 Its aim is to be a comfortable cli to spin up your VM from.

-It was originally designed to be fancy replacement of the virsh command line which stood on top of libvirt.
+It was originally designed to be a fancy replacement of the virsh command line which stood on top of libvirt.

 But mid development libvirt has been replaced by